OrrBin/thoughts/README.md

 then publish it to message queue to be consumed by a `saver`.
 Current implemented parsers: `feelings`, `pose`, `color image`, `depth image`

+Parsers can receive root folder to save the data to. if not given the default is `/var/data/thoughts`.
+Parser should save their data sub-folder of the root data.
+For example `images` for color image or `heatmap` for depth image

 #### Staring the parser

     $ python -m thoughts.parsers run-parsers #run all parsers